Painting With Watercolors

 Before the rocks dry, get a damp brush and soften their edges here and there at their bases.
 This will help anchor them to the sand and not make them look like they were stuck on as an afterthought.

-Figure 10: Foreground rocks and sea weed
+Figure 10: Watercolor painting of foreground rocks and sea weed

 Now put in the birds in the sky.
 The key to this is to use birds as a device to direct the eye of the viewer where you would like it to go.
-Don’t just put there any old where.
+Don’t just put them any old where.
 Also vary the space between the birds, their size and the angle of their wings.

 The birds on the wet sand are painted by first putting a little flick of paint to represent a bird.
 Then under each bird, leave a little gap (for their legs which are too thin to show) and then place a little dab of the same colored paint underneath.
 You then get your finger and touch this dab and drag in down the page to create a little dry brush (with your finger) stroke under each bird – this should read like the birds reflection.